marcocolangelo/Computational-Intelligence/CI - Lab/lab10/README.md

 This repository contains the implementation of a Tic Tac Toe game using `Q-learning` with `Prioritized Experience Replay (PER)` for reinforcement learning.
 The code is written in Python and utilizes the NumPy library for matrix operations.

 ## Overview
 The Tic Tac Toe game is implemented as an environment where an agent learns to play against an opponent.
 The Q-learning algorithm is used to update the Q-values for each state-action pair, allowing the agent to make better decisions over time.
 The implementation also includes Prioritized Experience Replay to improve learning efficiency.
+The `eps` variable changes during the training phase according to the accuracy trend, so the model can choose between more `EXPLOITATION` or `EXPLORATION`.

 ## Classes and Functions
 - Memory Class (memory.py)